brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

 I'm still working, on a contract basis, as a "[**Full Stack**](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F) **Engineer**" for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
 What was initially a 3 month contract *(started in April 2024)* has been extended a few times.
 Certainly been grateful for the continuity.

+It looks like my contract is due to end just before Christmas 2026.
+I'll be actively looking for new opportunities *(contract or perm)* that start in the new year.  {.call-out}

 ---